School Direct Secondary training places are available for 2018-19 in:

 One academic year, from September to July.

-We believe the most effective way to experience all aspects of school life is to be based in a school environment, learning to teach with expert classroom practitioners, supplemented by practical, knowledge-rich subject and pedagogical training each week.
+We believe the most effective way to experience all aspects of school life is to be based in a school environment, learning to teach alongside expert classroom practitioners, supplemented by practical, knowledge-rich subject and pedagogical training each week.
 There will be a main placement and a secondary placement at one of our partner schools.

 In Phase 1 of the programme trainees focus on acquiring pedagogical knowledge as well as subject application and professional practice.
 During this phase, trainees spend time observing lessons and gradually taking on a small teaching timetable of their own.
-Two days a week are spent outside the classroom, working with the Leeds Trinity University programme leader for professional studies and other experienced teachers from the partner schools.
+Two days a week are spent outside the classroom at Ampleforth College, working with the Leeds Trinity University programme leader for professional studies and other experienced teachers from the partner schools.
 On these days there are also mentor sessions focusing on pedagogical skills and subject application.

 Support for trainees